jen20/go-event-sourcing-sample/README.md

 ## Event Store

 The only thing an event store must handle are events.
-An event has to support the following interface.
+An event store has to support the following interface.

 ```
 Save(events []eventsourcing.Event) error // saves events to an underlaying data store.
 Get(id string, aggregateType string, afterVersion eventsourcing.Version) ([]eventsourcing.Event, error) // fetches events based on identifier and type but also after a specific version.
-This is used to only load event that has happened after a snapshot is taken.
+The version is used to only load event that has happened after a snapshot is taken.
 ```

 The event store also has a function that fetch events that are not based on identifier or type.
 It could be used to build separate representations often called projections.